19283860039/Y19283860039/README.md

 - PyCharm (or other Python development environments)
 - ultralytics 8.3.152

+I integrated multiple files into a new dataset folder.
+It includes a training set (train), a validation set (val), and a unified tree class file (class_all, uploaded to GitHub).
+Under both the training and validation directories, I created images and labels folders.
+The corresponding images and labels from files like 0_RGB_FullyLabeled, 12_RGB_ObjDet_640_fL, 34_RGB_ObjDet_640_pL, and 34_RGB_ObjDet_640_pL_b were placed into these folders.
+This organized dataset facilitates subsequent model training and validation.

 Training the Model

 1. Open PyCharm and import the `ultralytics-main` project file.